LLNL/umap-apps/external/miniVite/README.md

 ## Build without Spack

 miniVite uses header files of Boost C++ Libraries and Metall.
-One does not need to build them.
+One does not needs to build them.
 On the other hand, one has to build and install UMap.
 To install UMap, see [here](https://github.com/LLNL/umap).